-J CORY DOCTOROW is an award-winning science fiction short story writer with more than 15 published stories.
-He is a nominee for the Campbell Award for Best New Science Fiction Writer.
+Cory Doctorow is an award-winning science fiction short-story writer with more than 15 published stories.
+He was a winner of the John W. Campbell Award for Best New Writer.

 Visit other sites in the Penguin Random House Network